fusion-jena/iKNOW/KG-Platforms-Survey/README.md

 ## Results
 It contains the result of our query to Google Scholar in two different formats: [CSV]() and [bib]().

-In [KGplatfrom-Filtered.csv], we specified which papers have been selected, and for non-selected ones, we clarified the reason.
+In the [KGplatfrom-Filtered.csv], we specified which papers have been selected, and for non-selected ones, we clarified the reason.